13 Tips for Successful Baby Travel

 Note – some foods are not allowed to cross borders, especially fruits and meats.
 Check with border security ahead of time to determine what foods are allowed.

-This item gets a lot of raised eyebrows.
-Hear us out.
+This baby travel item seems to raise a lot of eyebrows.

 We try to stick with our bedtime routine when we travel.
 For us, this involves a bath every night before reading books.
 Holding a slippery baby in the bath (or shower) is not an easy task, so we use a baby bath tub chair.
 We use the one pictured above but it’s no longer available.